kav-xx/Faculty-Activities-Management-System/README.md

 # Faculty-Activities-Management-System
-This is a sample faculty activities management system done for our college project during 2nd year.

-# Faculty Management System

 Welcome to the Faculty Management System project!
 This project aims to provide a platform to manage faculty-related information and activities efficiently.